-A frequent speaker on governance and public service reform issues and an advisor to ministers and senior officials in Canada and abroad, Tim Plumptre is president of a new consulting firm, Tim Plumptre and Associates Inc., that specializes in public policy, strategy, governance, organizational performance, and performance assessment.
-He is also the the founder and former President of the Institute On Governance, a non-profit, Ottawa-based think tank established in 1990.
+A frequent speaker on governance and public service reform issues and an advisor to ministers and senior officials in Canada and abroad, Tim Plumptre is president of a Meta4 Consulting, specializing in public policy, strategy, governance, organizational performance, and performance assessment.
+He is also the founder and former President of the Institute On Governance, a non-profit, Ottawa-based think tank established in 1990.
 The Institute has helped to define what “good governance” means in the public sphere; under his leadership, it initiated a wide range of research activities, publications, learning events and other projects related to better governance, both in Canada and internationally.

 Prior to founding the Institute On Governance, Tim Plumptre enjoyed a multi-faceted career as a journalist, foreign service officer, public servant, and national partner in a large multinational consulting firm.
-He is the author of Beyond the Bottom Line: Management in Government, a bestselling book that discusses how management in the public sector differs from management in a private sector context.
+He is the author of Beyond the Bottom Line: Management in Government, a bestselling book that discusses how management in the public sector differs from management in a private sector context, and of The Intrepid Nonprofit: Strategies for Success in Turbulent Times, to be published in the spring of 2019.
 A graduate of the University of Toronto and the London School of Economics, he is a Fellow of Massey College, University of Toronto.

-In a voluntary capacity, he has served as Chair of a number of major community-based organizations, including the Ottawa Community Care Access Centre, responsible for home care in Ottawa, the Ottawa Carleton Children’s Aid Society, and the Hospice at Maycourt, a palliative care centre.
-He currently chairs the Sylva Gelber Music Foundation and the New Edinburgh Community Association.
+In a voluntary capacity, he has served as Chair of a number of major community-based organizations, including the New Edinburgh Community Association, the Ottawa Community Care Access Centre, responsible for home care in Ottawa, the Ottawa Carleton Children’s Aid Society, and the Hospice at Maycourt, a palliative care centre.
+He currently chairs the Sylva Gelber Music Foundation.

 WALTER PRYSTAWSKI, C.M., DU